-LABM 231 Clinical Laboratory Quality Systems 1.0; 1 cr.
+LABM 231 Clinical Laboratory Quality Systems 1 cr.

-This course is intended to give MLS students a thorough understanding of the quality systems as implemented in clinical laboratories with practical examples in order to relate theory to practice.
-The course includes all the basic elements and tools required to implement the quality system essentials across all phases of the laboratory workflow; pre-analytical, analytical, post-analytical.
-Second term.
+This course is intended to give medical laboratory Sciences students a thorough understanding of the quality systems used for implementation of total quality management in the clinical laboratories.
+The course covers all the basic elements and tools required to implement the quality system essentials across all phases of the laboratory workflow: preanalytical, analytical, postanalytical.
+In addition, it will include focused lectures related to quality and safety standards required in specialized areas such as blood bank, clinical microbiology, and molecular diagnostics.
+Practical examples from the laboratory setting will be part and parcel of the lectures to help students relate theory to practice.

-LABM 233 Genetics and Molecular Biology 2.0: 2 cr.
+LABM 233 Genetics and Molecular Biology 2.0; 2 cr.

-A course that includes an introduction to human genetics, comprising the structure and function of DNA and the classification of genetic disorders.
-Diagnostic techniques in human genetics (cytogenetics, biochemical, and molecular) will be covered, as well as molecular techniques applied in pathology and microbiology.
+This course is an introduction to human genetics, comprising the structure and function of DNA and the classification of genetic disorders, as well as the application of laboratory genetic testing in the clinical differential diagnosis of a variety of disorders.
+Diagnostic techniques in human genetics (cytogenetics, biochemical and molecular) will be covered and their applications in pathology, oncology, immunology, and microbiology will be reviewed.
+In addition, there will be learning of performing polymerase chain reaction (PCR) technique, real-time PCR, Sanger sequencing, and Next Generation Sequencing.
 First term.